Author: Sayaka Murata

 When I read Convenience Store Woman a few years ago I couldn’t get enough of Murata’s writing.
 I’m a big fan of short stories, so I was excited to read this book.
 This is only my second book by Murata and I learned very quickly that I had no idea what I was in for and it was marvelous.
 Murata does an incredible job of exploring themes of individuality and alienation in the modern world.
 Life Ceremony turns the world on its head, presenting bizarre people, situations, and societies that are both familiar and utterly foreign.
 The themes in every story both analyze and challenge commonly accepted traditions and social conventions.

 Of the collection, it is honestly hard to pick my favorite, because I could appreciate almost all of them.
 Short story collections can be difficult to rate because the stories are either too samey or they are so different that there isn’t a nice flow.
-The collection is raucous and hard to define, transcending most genres.
+Life Ceremony on the other hand is raucous and hard to define, transcending most genres, but managed to tie together nicely.
 I know that not everyone that enjoyed Convenience Store Woman will necessarily like this book, as it very often veered into the grotesque and it will definitely be an uncomfy read.
-I ended up loving it though and even bumped my overall reading up because I simply enjoyed having a story that felt fresh and new each time I finished and moved to the next one.
+I ended up loving it though and even rounded my overall rating up because I simply enjoyed having a short story collection that felt fresh and new each time I finished a story and moved to the next one.
 This was a smash hit for me and I couldn’t be happier.

 Individual Story Notes: